-- Inform your users in an understandable way what data you collect, what you do with it, and for what purpose
+- Understandably inform your users what data you collect, what you do with it, and for what purpose

 - Get consent from each user before or at the time of collecting their data, as well as when you want to use their data for a purpose you haven’t got consent for already.

 - Keep the data for a reasonable time and delete it as soon as you don’t need it for the purposes you have got the consent.

 - Upon request, grant your users access to their data and inform them about the data you have collected about them, how it has been used, to whom it has been disclosed, or anything else you have done with their data.

 - For what purpose you collect data

 - How your users can access their collected data